CaptainCrowbar/crow/docs/colour-space.md

 One-dimensional colour spaces.
 The single channel in the `Greyscale` space is simply the Y channel from CIE XYZ.
-The `sGreyscale` channel is the linear greyscale after applying the sRGB transform to make in visually uniform.
+The `sGreyscale` channel is the linear greyscale after applying the sRGB transform to make it more visually uniform.

 ## Functions